-If you’re here that means you’ve already decided that you’re going to exercise full control on publishing your book, printing it as well as being in-charge of the timeline.
+If you’re here, that means you’ve already decided that you’re going to exercise full control on publishing your book, printing it, and being in charge of the timeline.
 However, anyone who is trying to self-publish a book on their own has many questions at first.
 Let’s delve into those step-by-step!

 The first and foremost step to publish any book is to ensure it has flawless content.
-A book that has imperfect content with many errors in it results in challenging the author’s quality of work and credibility.
+A book with imperfect content with many errors in it challenges the author’s quality of work and credibility.
 So to enhance your manuscript and have it combed to perfection you could follow these steps:

 - Hire a proofreader

 These people would not be able to help you assess the minds of your target audience however they would provide value able insight for your content.
 You could inculcate their advice as you please and they could also help identify any grammatical or factual error you might have accidentally made.

 Professional editors are skilled personnel that have training and experience in molding your manuscripts.
 They will help you identify your errors and advise you on know how to correct them.
 It is also an investment in your writing future since you will learn from a qualified editor and hone your skills based on their criticism, which you can then apply to your next book.

 - Revising your own work

 This is an effective way to enhance your work, improve its clarity and overall performance with the audience.
 It gives you an opportunity to review your work with a critical eye.
 Despite the temptation to just publish your work as-is, spending the time to edit it can greatly improve the proficiency of your book.